vbhat4/RubricEval/README.md

    1. **Unstructured expert information** (optional) experts write a high-level unstructured dump of information that could be useful to generate the rubric.
 E.g. a checklist of things that should be considered for evaluation, the user intent, axes to consider, etc. E.g. below

       [add figure]

-      In our codebase, this can be done by adding a field `additional_information` to each instruction JSON.
+      In our codebase, we expect the unstructured information to be a string in the field `useful_info_to_eval_instruction` for each instruction.

+      In our experience, this is easier to write by looking at the answer of an LLM on that instruction.
+In our codebase, this can be done using ```rubric_eval generate_outputs --input_path <instructions.json> --output_path <instructions_with_ref.json>```.

    2. **Rubric brainstorming** an LLM converts the unstructured information to a high-level structured rubric.
 Experts can then review and modify the brainstormed rubric.
 E.g. below